mcapuccini/spark-vs/docking-cpp/README.md

 ## Why CPP implementation

-While the rest of the project is in scala which uses OECHEM java libraries.
-The OECHEM java library has memory leakage issue due to which we had to use OECHEM C++ library.
+While the rest of the project is in scala which uses OECHEM java libraries, the OECHEM java library has memory leakage issue due to which we had to use OECHEM C++ library.

 ## Implementation